Sponsorship collective logo

 Sponsorship sold for 30K, broker gets 7.5K or a whopping $300 an hour.

-So maybe you’re right, commission IS a strong motivator after all…but it doesn’t work in your favour.
+So maybe you’re right, commission IS a strong motivator after all…but it doesn’t work in your favor.

 Nobody cares more about your sales, your brand and your sponsors than you, and by extension, your staff.